TumisangF/Final-spam-detection/README.md

     jupyter notebook nlp-project.ipynb
     ```

+## 🤖 Automated Dataset Retrieval and Training

+This project includes a GitHub Actions workflow that automatically retrieves the latest dataset and trains the model.
+This ensures that the model is always up-to-date with the most recent data.
+The workflow runs every Sunday at midnight and can also be triggered manually from the GitHub Actions tab.

 ## 📚 Dataset

 The dataset used for this project is [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/dataset/94/spambase).
 Make sure to download and place it in the `data` directory.